Jeshan1/vue_blog_frontend/README.md

 - Read a loud feature added in client side
 - Specific Blog download by converting pdf
 - Seamless API integrated and implemented
+- Single Sign On with google implemented
+- Go To Top button added and navbar activated
+- Search blog feature added

 ## 📌 Installation